-India to take criminal action against errant solar developers
+India to take criminal action against errant solar power developers

 According to an office memorandum from the ministry of new and renewable energy (MNRE) reviewed by Mint, these actions include filing of criminal case under 420 and related sections of the Indian Penal Code, blacklisting of the developer for 10 years, forfeiting of bank guarantee and disciplinary case against the concerned officers of the state-run firms and the state governments.

-These projects, awarded under the so-called domestic content requirement (DCR) route by state-owned firms, are required to use solar cells and modules made in India.
+These projects, awarded under the so-called domestic content requirement (DCR) route by state-owned firms, are required to use solar cells and panels made in India.
 Also, under the solar rooftop scheme, the government gives subsidy on the condition that the modules should be made in India wherein solar cells can be imported.
 This assumes significance as of India’s plan to add 100 gigawatt (GW) of solar power capacity by 2022, 40GW is to come from rooftop projects.

 Mint reported on 27 November about the Indian government’s plans to take stringent action against such offenders, including making it mandatory for developers to publicly disclose the radio-frequency identification (RFID) tag information of the panels used in solar projects.
 It will also be incumbent on the developers to share the RFID list of rejected panels.